uniwebcms/component-library-template/README.md

 The included GitHub workflow automates the process of building your files and hosting them on GitHub Pages, simplifying the deployment of a production build.
 However, if you haven't already done so, it's recommended to create a separate development branch, such as `develop`, for your regular commits.
 This allows you to keep your `main` branch clean and stable.

 When you're ready to release a new version to production, simply merge your changes from the development branch into the `main` branch.
 This merge operation will automatically trigger the GitHub Actions workflow, which will build your project and host the resulting files on GitHub Pages.
+IMPORTANT: [follow best practices](/guide/important.md) when updating production libraries.

 By following this branching strategy, you can maintain a clear separation between your development and production environments, ensuring that only tested and approved changes are deployed to your live site.